Cricket Refer A Friend Terms and Conditions

 - A Referrer may earn up to ten (10) account credits per account per calendar year, provided they maintain their Cricket account during this period.

-- A Referee may earn only one (1) account credit per account as a Referee; however, once a Referee becomes a Cricket subscriber, Referee can participate in the Program as a Referrer and be eligible for up to (10) account credits per account per calendar year provided they maintain their Cricket account during this period.
+- A Referee may earn only one (1) account credit per account as a Referee; however, once a Referee becomes a Cricket customer, Referee can participate in the Program as a Referrer and be eligible for up to (10) account credits per account per calendar year provided they maintain their Cricket account during this period.

 - Termination of or Changes to the Program